SecureNet

 Is SecureNet Right for You?

 Want to DIY?
-Our configurations are published on GitHub.
+Our configurations are published on Forgejo.
 OPNsense is free and open source.
-You can absolutely replicate this yourself, but expect 25-35 hours for a first-time build and 4-6 hours/month ongoing maintenance.
+You can absolutely replicate this yourself, but expect 20-30 hours for a first-time build if you already understand the stack, plus 4-6 hours/month ongoing maintenance to keep rulesets tuned and blocklists healthy.
 SecureNet is for people who want the result without the project.

 Configuration Transparency